 A PPDU that carries a CF-End frame from a non-AP EHT STA, as it might be followed by another CF-End frame after SIFS (see 10.23.2.10 (Truncation of TXOP)).

-Regardless if the EHT AP has included the Disabled Subchannel Bitmap subfield in the EHT Operation element, an EHT STA may use EHT MU PPDU preamble puncturing modes as defined in 36.3.12.11 (EHT preamble of preamble punctured EHT MU PPDU) or EHT TB PPDU in which not all the 20 MHz subchannels are assigned.
+(#16360)Regardless of the inclusion of the Disabled Subchannel Bitmap subfield in the EHT Operation element, an EHT STA may use EHT MU PPDU preamble puncturing modes as defined in 36.3.12.11 (EHT preamble of preamble punctured EHT MU PPDU) or EHT TB PPDU in which not all the 20 MHz subchannels are assigned.

-(#17998)
+(#17998)An EHT AP may indicate a puncturing pattern change for the current BSS operating channel in an EHT Operation element or a Channel Switch Wrapper element (see 35.15.3 (Channel switching methods for an EHT BSS)).

+NOTE—The Channel Switch Count field in a Channel Switch Announcement element or an Extended Channel Switch Announcement sent together with the Channel Switch Wrapper element allows the AP to notify its STAs about the upcoming puncturing pattern for more graceful update, so it is recommended to use the Channel Switch Wrapper element to indicate the puncturing pattern change.

 Tgbe editor: Please update subclause 35.3.11 as follows (track change enabled):